 PRA is inherited through a single recessive gene.
 This means the gene must be inherited from both parents.This makes it easy to control, as long as we know which dogs carry the gene.
 This is easily checked through DNA testing.
 There are three possible statuses for each dog tested:

 Carrier - They have one disease gene and one normal gene.
-They will not develop PRA, but will pass on the disease gene to 50% of their progeny.
+They will not develop PRA, but will pass on one disease gene to (in theory) 50% of their progeny.
 They can be safely bred with dogs who are normal/clear, but cannot be bred with other 'carriers'.

 Affected - Both genes carry the disease.
-It is highly likely they will develop PRA later in life and can only pass on disease genes.
+It is highly likely they will develop PRA later in life.
+They pass on one disease gene to 100% of their progeny.

 There a many forms of eye conditions, with just as many causes.
 We are still not completely sure which ones are hereditary, as a breeder, I am committed to not breeding from any stock that does not pass their Australian Canine Eye Scheme (ACES) Eye Examination Certificate.
 As such, breeding stock undergo an eye examination within 12 months of being bred from, testing for: Generalised Progressive Retinal Atrophy (GPRA), Retinal Pigment Epithelial Dystrophy (RPED), Hereditary cataract (HC) and Primary Lens Luxation (PLL).